Tyler799/Mechwarrior3Guide/Guide.md

 2: Download and install [Virtual Clonedrive](https://www.elby.ch/products/vcd.html).
 Make sure to enable it to see .bin and .cue files if not already enabled.

-3: Virtual Clonedrive should now be the default app for opening .cue files and .bin files.
+3: Virtual CloneDrive should now be the default app for opening .cue files and .bin files.
 Go ahead and open ```Mechwarrior3_Pirates_Moon.bin``` using it.
 It should mount similarly to how Mechwarrior 3 did for its ISO file.

 4: Run autorun.exe.
 Install to your location of choice, it just can't be on top of the Mechwarrior 3 installation.
 Disable software rendering, enable hardware-accelerated and only enable the highest-resolution (8mb) textures.

-5: Install dgVooDoo just like you did for Mechwarrior 3 and configure it the same way.
+5: Install dgVooDoo2 just like you did for Mechwarrior 3 and configure it the same way.

 6: RTSS doesn't seem to work for Pirates Moon, either that or it doesn't like having two different executables with the same name.
 Either way, enabling vsync + 59Hz in dgVooDoo seemed to do the trick for me.
 You'll need to test it yourself to be sure.
 If not, let me know and I'll try to get a better workaround.

 7: (Optionally) Install the [Pirates Moon Weapons Mod](http://mech3mod.weebly.com/downloads.html).

 8: Play!
 It works great from my testing.

+Note: There's no "no CD" patch like there is for Mechwarrior 3, as far as I can tell.
+You're going to need to keep that .bin and .cue file (ideally in a folder inside the Pirates Moon folder) and open up that .bin file with Virtual CloneDrive when you want to play.
+It'll only be ejected if you turn the computer off though, so you won't need to do it too often.

 # Contributions